'Rashford injury more severe than expected' - Solskjaer says England star could miss Euro 2020 | Goal.com

 'Rashford injury more severe than expected' - Solskjaer says England star could miss Euro 2020

-Ole Gunnar Solskjaer says Marucs Rashford's injury is worse than Manchester United originally feared as the timetable for the forward's return has come into question.
+Ole Gunnar Solskjaer says Marucs Rashford's injury is worse than Manchester United originally feared.

 Rashford first picked up the knock against Wolves in the FA Cup third-round replay when he came on as a second half substitute but was forced off after just 15 minutes on the pitch.

-Solskjaer later revealed that Rashford would be out for at least six weeks due to a double stress fracture in his back, keeping the England star out of action for a vital part of the season although there was hope he'd return in time to join England's squad for Euro 2020 preparation.
+Solskjaer later revealed that Rashford would be absent for at least six weeks due to a double stress fracture in his back, keeping the England star out of action for a vital part of the season, although there was hope he would return in time to make England's Euro 2020 squad.

 And, despite previously being hopeful of the forward's return, Solskjaer says Rashford may not be back before the end of the campaign while casting doubt on the his availability for this summer's international tournament.

 “I would hope he can play again this season.
 It'll just be touch and go towards the end.
-Hopefully we can get through this tournament (Europa League) and prolong the season,” Solskjaer said.
+Hopefully we can get through [the Europa League] and prolong the season,” Solskjaer said.

 “It takes time, I’m not a doctor.
 I was hoping he would recover quicker than what it looks like he’s going to be out for.
 Another few months definitely.